-A couple who had a whirlwind wedding so the groom could launch his international football career will today mark half a decade of dedication to each other.
+A couple who had a whirlwind wedding so the groom could launch his international football career will today mark half a century of dedication to each other.

 George Luke, from Hetton, was playing for Chelsea when he got the call to say he was being sold to Durban City in South Africa, sparking the swift ceremony so that he and girlfriend Norma Lawson could embark on the adventure together.